edsmyhom/simple/docs.md

-This documentation describes how to use the Yawlag Electronic Bicycle Bell.
+This documentation describes how to use the Yawlag Digital Bicycle Bell.

 Note that this bicycle bell is not safe to use for children, adults, pets, or wildlife.